RobertTalbert/sevensteps/SevenSteps.md

 With those objectives in mind, here's what I would brainstorm as far as a plan for a 50-minute class session:

 + __First 10 minutes:__ Open Q&A on anything from the pre-class activity.
 (I haven't determined what that's going to cover yet; but I want to budget time for questions.)
 + __Next 25 minutes:__ An activity structured as follows.
 First, there's a warm-up question that asks them to write out the quadratic formula and then find the roots of two second-degree polynomials.
-Second, there's a question that involves some real-world situation in which we want to acquire some information that needs the quadratic formula.
+Second, a question that involves some real-world situation in which we want to acquire some information that needs the quadratic formula.
 (A classic one is to give a projectile's equation of motion and determine the time at which the projectile will hit the ground.)
-Third, there's a question about determining when the roots of a polynomial are real or complex (to touch on the third objective).
+Third, a question about determining when the roots of a polynomial are real or complex (to touch on the third objective).
 + __Last 10 minutes:__ Some time for debriefing and then a one-minute paper to wrap things up.

 There are 5 minutes missing from this outline to give some built-in slack time for the actual class.
 Again: This is just an outline and there are pieces missing (especially, how I will assess whether students are learning during this activity).
-But, an activity with this outline would provide a solid 50 minutes of activity (not just "coverage") of the most complex learning tasks of the lesson.
-In a traditional setup, I might have 15-20 minutes for this.
-I will be "buying" that extra time by shifting the basic learning tasks to the individual space, which we'll talk about in a moment.

 ### Activities for you

 Answer each of the following:

-+ What are the __main objectives to address from your list of learning objectives during in-class work?__ This should be a __relatively short list__ of tasks that students should perform that address the most complex items they need to learn, from which students will benefit by working together and with you present as the instructor to help on the spot.
++ What are the __main objectives to address from your list of learning objectives during in-class work?__ This should come from the bottom of the list of learning objectives --- the most complex items they need to learn, from which students will benefit by working together and with you present as the instructor to help on the spot.

 <br><br><br><br><br><br>

-+ Generally speaking (you'll flesh out the details later), what are you going to have students _do_ in class to show you how well they are mastering those learning objectives you just listed?
-(In other words, what's a rough outline of the tasks you are going to give to students?)
++ Generally speaking, what are you going to have students _do_ in class to show you how well they are mastering those learning objectives you just listed?

 <br><br><br><br><br><br>